cselab/Mirheo/docs/source/user/user.rst

 .. code-block:: python

-    import udevicex as udx
+    import ymero as ymr

 .. warning::
     Loading the module will set the :python:`sys.exepthook` to invoke :cpp:`MPI_Abort`.
     Otherwise single failed MPI process will not trigger shutdown, and a deadlock will happen.

-The coordinator class, :any:`udevicex`, and several submodules will be available after that:
+The coordinator class, :any:`ymero`, and several submodules will be available after that:

 * :ref:`ParticleVectors <user-pv>`.
     Consists of classes that store the collections of particles or objects